jacob-swanson/personal-site/src/content/posts/2020-06-21-windows-fresh-install.md

 ---
 pubDate: 2020-06-21
 title: How I do a fresh install of Windows
+description: A step-by-step guide on how to do a fresh install of Windows, including backup creation, installation, driver setup, and essential software recommendations.
 ---

 This is mostly for me to reference myself, but maybe you'll find this useful and can pick and choose some steps that you like.